Endrem/ROTX-Solver/README.md

 - [ ] Add ability to change ROT alphabet (numbers & special characters).
 Currently limited to A-Z.

 ## Author
-This program was created by [Cole Chapman](https://github.com/Endrem/).
+The contents of this repository were created by [Cole Chapman](https://github.com/Endrem/).

 ## License
-ROTX-Solver is made available under the [MIT License](https://choosealicense.com/licenses/mit/).
+"ROTX-Solver" is made available under the [MIT License](https://choosealicense.com/licenses/mit/).